You start most mornings with a cup of coffee, but have you ever stopped to think about what actually sets one roast apart from another?

 Light roast on the left.
 Extra dark roast on the right

-The bean itself has little to no natural characteristics in the overall flavor.
-The body of the drink is thin with low acidity.
+The bean itself adds little to no natural character to the cup.
+The body comes out thin, with low acidity.

 Why are the different roasts called French and Italian?

-French and Italian roasts received their names due to regional preferences.
-The preferred coffee in France is often dark and bitter, with quite a bit of added sugar.
+French and Italian roasts got their names from regional taste.
+In France, the go-to coffee tends to be dark and bitter, with a good bit of added sugar.

-In Italy, people prefer espresso, which is made from super dark coffee beans.
+In Italy, people lean toward espresso, which comes from super dark beans.

-Throughout the early 19th century, people throughout France took a liking to over-extracted coffee beans.
+Back through the early 19th century, people across France grew fond of over-extracted beans.

-While we may never know the exact reason why the name for the dark roast has stuck.
+We may never know the exact reason the name for the dark roast stuck.

-Interestingly, while France is known for its gourmet cuisine, most of the coffee used in French cafés utilizes Robusta beans, not the higher-quality Arabica beans.
+And here's a fun twist: while France is known for its gourmet cuisine, most of the coffee in French cafés is Robusta, not the higher-quality Arabica.

-In fact, espresso is the brewing method of choice — and, of course, that means dark-roasted coffee.
+In fact, espresso is the brewing method of choice there, and that, of course, means dark-roasted coffee.

 Espresso shot in a small glass.

-Different regions throughout the country offer their own unique twists on espresso, so be sure to try a few if you ever visit the beautiful country.
+Different regions put their own spin on espresso, so if you ever visit that beautiful country, be sure to try a few.

 Conclusion

-According to the New York Post, most coffee connoisseurs (and amateurs) prefer a medium roast coffee.
+According to the New York Post, most coffee lovers (pros and amateurs alike) prefer a medium roast coffee.

-However, the Los Angeles Times reports that dark roasts are the most popular selling brands of coffee.
+Then again, the Los Angeles Times reports that dark roasts are the best-selling coffees out there.

-It seems that some prefer the bold, bittersweet taste created by the long roasting process over the light, floral, and sometimes sweet notes of lighter roasts.
+It seems some of us just prefer that bold, bittersweet cup the long roast creates over the light, floral, sometimes sweet notes of a lighter roast.
+Which camp are you in?

 Coffee recipes to try